 Want to make your own almond milk?
 Here’s how to do it

-Whether you’re lactose intolerant, passionate about animal rights or you simply love the taste, more and more of us are switching out regular cow’s milk for almond milk instead.
+Whether you’re lactose intolerant, passionate about animal rights or you simply love the taste, more and more of us are switching from regular cow’s milk to almond milk instead.

 It’s a brilliantly versatile plant-based alternative that can be stirred into coffee, splashed on cereal or whipped into fluffy pancake batter, and its growing popularity means you can now find it in most supermarkets.